Ultimate Guide to Moving with Your Cat

 - Get all your paperwork together.
 If you need a health certificate for moving your cats across state lines, or you have to ensure you meet export and import requirements in order to bring your cat from one country to another, give yourself plenty of time (several months) beforehand to take care of that.
 This may include getting your cat their necessary vaccinations at a specific amount of time before your move.

 - Speak to your vet a few months ahead of moving, especially if it’s a big move.
 Visit your vet a few weeks before to discuss the safest moving strategies for your pet.
 The vet may recommend that your cat fasts before a move or that they don’t drink a lot of water.

-- Take a bathroom break.
+- Take a bathroom break if you are traveling any distance.
 Give your cat an opportunity to use their litterbox before putting them in their crate.
 If possible, monitor your cat’s bathroom routine in the morning; they might be too anxious to pee once the hustle and bustle of Moving Day begins.